CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

   * Scroll down and look for "CellProfiler Plugins Directory" on the left.
   * Select the **Browse** button and choose the folder where you extracted the CellProfiler plugins files.
 It is probably called "CellProfiler-plugins-master" unless you have renamed it.
   * Select **Save** at the bottom of the Preferences window
-  * Close CellProfiler and reopen it by typing `cellprofiler` on the command line
+  * Close CellProfiler and reopen it by typing `pythonw -m cellprofiler` on the command line

   **NOTE**: You might get a warning like this: